leanchess/leanchess.github.io/index.md

   from the set of Chess moves that are legal from the current position according to the FIDE rules.

-Therefore, LeanChess cannot be considered a *full chess* implementation, but it is still:
+Since LeanChess seems to fail this test, it cannot be considered a *full chess* implementation.
+However, it is:

-* recognisably chess
+* recognisably chess,
-* playable
+* very playable,
 * employs actual AI, and
-* surpasses its predecessors in functionality
+* surpasses (most of) its predecessors in terms of functionality while remaining the smallest of all.

+We consider this **suffitiently chess**.

-Implementing full chess rules (and some UX improvements) are planned, albeit in neither Barebone nor Classic LeanChess.
+Full chess and UX improvements are planned features, albeit in neither Barebone nor Classic editions of LeanChess.

 ## Is It Really the Smallest?

-Some people like to argue that a program that outputs `resign` is technically the world's smallest chess program.
+Some people like to argue that a program that outputs `resign` and terminates should be considered the world's smallest chess program.
 H. G. Muller to the rescue:

 > Chess is the act of moving pieces on a (real or virtual) Chess board, and (...) actions like resigning or negociating a draw